-So if you only have 45-60 minutes before you exercise, choose a simple pre-workout snack that is easy for digestion to prevent stomach discomfort.
+So if you only have 45-60 minutes before exercise, choose a simple pre-workout snack that is easy to digestion to prevent stomach discomfort.

 Some examples of what’s good to eat before a workout include nutrition bar, fruit, or Greek yogurt.
 You will also probably want to consider consuming protein before or after the workout to help rebuild your muscles and for recovery.
 (2)

 Yes, there are side effects when taking pre-workouts that could be present.
 For example, diarrhea, dehydration, and headaches .

 These may be prevented by drinking plenty of water throughout your day, especially before and after your workout.

 You may also experience tingly or prickly sensations.
 These are harmless side effects of the pre-workout interacting with your body mass system.

 High blood pressure may also be a concern since the active ingredients combined with physical performance, like power-building, can lead to elevated blood pressure.
 You should always consult with a doctor about your nutrition and physical training.